HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-The term HES covers a heterogeneous group of rare diseases (hypereosinophilia syndromes), whose characteristics (high-grade, persistent blood and bone marrow eosinophilia (eosinophilia > 1500/ul in the blood for > 6 months; see eosinophilia below ) as well as indications of organ damage due to eosinophile infiltration (Valent P et al. 2012).
-Clear to unbearable permanent itching is a common indicative symptom of hypereosinophilia syndromes.
-Thus, the dermatologist is involved in the diagnostic process at an early stage.
+The term HES is used to describe a heterogeneous group of rare diseases (hypereosinophilia syndromes) whose characteristics include (high-grade, persistent blood and bone marrow eosinophilia (eosinophilia > 1500/ul in the blood for > 6 months; see eosinophilia below) and evidence of organ damage due to eosinophil infiltration (Valent P et al. 2012).
+Marked to intolerable permanent pruritus is a common indicative symptom of hypereosinophilia syndromes.
+Thus, the dermatologist is involved early in the diagnostic process.

 You might also be interested in

 The following variants of HES are distinguished:

 - Idiopathic HES (HES of unknown significance); no detectable causes, no end-organ damage.

 - Myeloproliferative HES in the context of a clonal myeloid, eosinophilic or stem cell disease

 - Lymphocytic HES (clonal and nonclonal proliferation of T cells with atypical phenotype (Valent P et al 2012).
 Transition to T-cell lymphoma possible but rare.

 - HES overlap syndrome (eosinophilic esophagitis, eosinophilic pneumonia, hypereosinophilic dermatitis).

 From a pathogenetic point of view, a dichotomy can be made: